Havoc Demon Hunter DPS Rotation, Cooldowns, and Abilities — The War Within (11.1.0)

 Simplified Havoc Demon Hunter Rotation for Beginners

-With Havoc's rotation being very overwhelming at a glance, you may benefit from visiting our Quick Guide page to get yourself started.
+With Havoc's rotation having a lot of moving parts at a glance, you may benefit from visiting our Quick Guide page to get yourself started.
 This outlines all the key points you need to hit on in a more digestible way.

 2.